binki/node-babylonjs-blender/README.md

    Exporter](https://doc.babylonjs.com/exporters/Installing__the_Babylon_Exporter)
    from
    [here](https://github.com/BabylonJS/Babylon.js/tree/master/Exporters/Blender)
    into Blender.
-Installation of the addon itself is the job of the Package Manager you use, so I do not think that should be the responsibility of this module.
+You may use the `node-babylonjs-blender-install` command to automatically do this for you.
+This command downloads a specific known working addon version by default, but if you specify a `.zip` file as an argument it will install that as a Blender addon for you (even non-BabylonJS addons).

 # Usage